-Study-An investigation, such as a clinical trial, that includes a defined group of participants and one or more interventions and outcomes.
-A "study" might have multiple reports.
-For example, reports could include the protocol, statistical analysis plan, baseline characteristics, results for the primary outcome, results for harms, results for secondary outcomes, and results for additional mediator and moderator analyses synthesis (for example, because only one eligible study is identified).
-The PRISMA 2020 items are relevant for mixed-methods systematic reviews (which include quantitative and qualitative studies), but reporting guidelines addressing the presentation and synthesis of qualitative data should also be consulted [39,40].
-PRISMA 2020 can be used for original systematic reviews, updated systematic reviews, or continually updated ("living") systematic reviews.
+The PRISMA 2020 statement has been designed primarily for systematic reviews of studies that evaluate the effects of health interventions, irrespective of the design of the included studies.
+However, the checklist items are applicable to reports of systematic reviews evaluating other interventions (such as social or educational interventions), and many items are applicable to systematic reviews with objectives other than evaluating interventions (such as evaluating aetiology, prevalence, or prognosis), PRISMA 2020 is intended for use in systematic reviews that include synthesis (such as pairwise meta-analysis or other statistical synthesis methods) or do not include synthesis (for example, because only one eligible study is identified).
+The PRISMA 2020 items are relevant for mixed-methods systematic reviews (which include quantitative and qualitative studies), but reporting guidelines addressing the presentation and synthesis of qualitative data should also be consulted.^{39 40} PRISMA 2020 can be used for original systematic reviews, updated systematic reviews, or continually updated ("living") systematic reviews.
 However, for updated and living systematic reviews, there may be some additional considerations that need to be addressed.
-Where there is relevant content from other reporting guidelines, we reference these guidelines within the items in the explanation and elaboration paper [41] (such as PRISMA-Search [42] in items 6 and 7, Synthesis without meta-analysis
+Where there is relevant content from other reporting guidelines, we reference these guidelines within the items in the explanation and elaboration paper41 (such as PRISMA-Search42 in items 6 and 7, Synthesis without meta-analysis (SWiM) reporting guideline27 in item 13d).
+Box 1 includes a glossary of terms used throughout the PRISMA 2020 statement.